Wildlife health and veterinary outreach

 Zoos Victoria’s Wildlife Outreach program is in the early stages of establishing a state-wide network of general practice veterinary professionals.
 Through structured workshops and ongoing guidance, the program aims to increase capacity and skill in clinical assessment and care of native wildlife and emergency response preparedness.
 This program is currently funded through the Victorian State Government.

 Zoos Victoria is proudly the Victorian program partner of Wildlife Treatment and Care.
 The course improves the knowledge and skills of veterinary staff related to wildlife triage, first aid, treatment and care.
 Read more.

 Providing care through our zoos

-Zoos Victoria is home to three dedicated wildlife hospitals, including the Australian Wildlife Health Centre at Healesville Sanctuary.
+Zoos Victoria is home to three dedicated wildlife hospitals, including the Australian Wildlife Health Centre at Healesville Sanctuary and the RSPCA Koala Ward at Werribee Open Range Zoo.
 As the largest employer of wildlife-focussed veterinary, husbandry and research professionals in the State, our three zoos provide support for wildlife wherever possible including assistance to injured or distressed marine wildlife through Melbourne Zoo’s Marine Response Unit.